JoaoUF/WIRACHAIN/README.md

 - [ ] add django-health-check in stage
 - [ ] add sentry-sdk in stage (optional)
 - [ ] rethink reload logic
+- [ ] delete data when success login
+- [ ] delete password when error login
+- [ ] fix bug that redirects if is login

 ## REFERENCES